bus710/esp32/README.md

 - Get ESP32 board manager from **Tools > Board: XXX > Board Manager** (Search ESP32 and install it)
 - Set Board type from **Tools > Board: Adafruits ESP32 Feather**
 - Set USB port from **Tools > Port: xxx**
-- Connect an ESP32 feather board
+- Connect an ESP32 feather board to a USB port
 - Get the board's info from **Tools > Get Board Info**
+- Etc.
+    - Upload Speed: 921600
+    - Flash Freq.: 80MHz
+    - Programmer: AVR ISP or AVR ISP mkII are good.

-## 2. How to develop
+### 1.3.
+How to develop

-### 2.1 Links
+Please check these links:
 - [API doc](https://docs.espressif.com/projects/esp-idf/en/latest/)
 - [Get started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html)
 - [Espressif IoT Development Framework](https://github.com/espressif/esp-idf)

-### 2.2 Steps
+Please follow to compile and flash
 - Create a new project and save somewhere
 - Replace all the code in the sketch with the code below
 - Compile and download it
-- Try other examples in the docs
+- Try other examples in **File > Examples > ESP32**

 ```
+const int PIN21 = 21;

 void setup() {
-  // put your setup code here, to run once:
+  pinMode(PIN21, OUTPUT);
 }

 void loop() {
-  // put your main code here, to run repeatedly:
+  delay(1000);
+  digitalWrite(PIN21, HIGH);
+  delay(1000);
+  digitalWrite(PIN21, LOW);
 }
 ```

+## 2. How to start with other advanced tools

+It is about idf.py, VSCODE, and GDB but for now WIP.